Help Center/ Elastic Cloud Server/ FAQs/ Remote Login/ Login Preparations/ What Are the Login Requirements for ECSs?

 - Check whether an EIP can be pinged.

-- If you use a public IP address, see What Should I Do If an EIP Cannot Be Pinged? for troubleshooting.
+- If an EIP is used for SSH access but the EIP cannot be pinged, see What Should I Do If an EIP Cannot Be Pinged?

-- If you use a private IP address, see Why Does Communication Fail Between Two ECSs in the Same VPC or Packet Loss Occur When They Communicate?
+- If a private IP address is used for SSH access but it cannot be pinged, see Why Does Communication Fail Between Two ECSs in the Same VPC or Packet Loss Occur When They Communicate?

 More information:- For a Linux ECS authenticated using a key pair:

 - For the first login, use an SSH key.
-For details, see Remotely Logging In to a Linux ECS (Using an SSH Key Pair).
+For details, see Logging In to a Linux ECS Using an SSH Key Pair.

 - For a non-first login, if you want to use the remote login function (VNC) provided by the management console, log in to the ECS using the SSH key and set the password.